 Although we tend to think of our cities as concrete jungles, our post-new urban environment is awash in plant life.
 The environmental benefits of these “weeds” go widely unrecognized when, in fact, this often invisible urban ecology can offer a fresh perspective on how cities perform.

-Since federal prosecutors went after medical marijuana dispensaries in California, what makes New Jersey think it will escape the same fate?
+The Garden State appears to be making good on its name as it moves forward with plans to set up medical marijuana dispensaries across the state.
+Since federal prosecutors went after similar facilities in California, what makes New Jersey think it will escape the same fate?

 So far this year, police officers have stopped and frisked more than 1,500 New Yorkers a day on average, a statistic that may rise by the end of 2011.